 During your initial consult, your cosmetic surgeon will check your tissue thickness and your skin’s ability to stretch, as well as your overall breast and chest dimensions.
 After measuring all these factors, your surgeon will make sure that your expectations are in line with your measurements.
 If the size that you want your breast implants to be is greater than your skin’s ability to stretch, then your cosmetic surgeon should properly warn you about the possibility of stretch marks.

 In addition to ensuring that your breast implants are not too big for your frame, there are other preventative tips that may help lower your chances of seeing stretch marks.

 For instance, it’s important to keep your skin well-moisturized after your breast augmentation (as soon as your surgeon tells you it’s okay).
-Other options — like using silicone based scar gel, specially formulated stretch mark cream and med spa treatments — can be used during the first couple of months after surgery to help prevent stretch marks from breast implants.
+Other options—like using cocoa butter, a special stretch mark formula cream, med spa treatments or even tape to support the newly stretched skin—can be used during the first couple of months after surgery to help prevent stretch marks from breast implants.

 - 4 Reasons to Consider Breast Implant Revision

 - Would You Plan Your Breast Augmentation Consultation over Skype?